huggingface/blog/falcon.md

 For 7B models, we advise you to select "GPU [medium] - 1x Nvidia A10G".

 For 40B models, you will need to deploy on "GPU [xlarge] - 1x Nvidia A100" and activate quantization:
-Advanced configuration -> Serving Container -> Int-8 Quantization. _Note: You might need to request quota at via email to api-enterprise@huggingface.co_
+Advanced configuration -> Serving Container -> Int-8 Quantization. _Note: You might need to request a quota upgrade via email to api-enterprise@huggingface.co_

 ## Evaluation